westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 lbafe  0: zsze:0x100000 zdes:0 (in use)
 ```

-More detailed information can be found with the '-H' (human readable) option:
+Find more detailed information with the '-H' (human readable) option:

 ```plaintext
 # nvme zns id-ns /dev/nvme1n1  -H